TryBuildCalc

 Use it during preliminary material planning, supplier quotation comparison, BOQ preparation, and construction quantity estimation for concrete, PCC, and related aggregate works.

 Aggregate quantity calculation starts with the required wet concrete volume.
-The calculator converts wet volume into dry material volume, applies the selected mix ratio, calculates the aggregate share, and converts loose aggregate volume into approximate weight using bulk density.
+In Direct Volume mode, you enter that concrete volume directly.
+In Dimensions mode, the calculator first converts length, width, and depth/thickness into concrete volume.
+The calculator then converts wet volume into dry material volume, applies the selected mix ratio, calculates the aggregate share, and converts loose aggregate volume into approximate weight using bulk density.

 Concrete volume is the finished wet concrete volume required for slabs, beams, columns, PCC, foundations, or other construction works.
-You can enter the value in m³, cubic feet, cubic yards, or liters.
+Enter it directly, or calculate it from dimensions.

 Step 2 - Convert wet volume to dry volume